galawaydude/data-place/100 operating-systems/Memory Management.md

 The translation mechanism is elegantly implemented by interpreting the bit pattern of a logical address in a specific way.
 A logical address is split into two components.

-- **Virtual Page Number (VPN):** The most significant bits of the logical address.
+- **Virtual Page Number:** The most significant bits of the logical address.
 This number serves as an index into a data structure called the page table.

-- **Page Offset (d):** The least significant bits of the logical address.
+- **Page Offset** The least significant bits of the logical address.
 This value represents the displacement, or offset, of the desired byte from the beginning of the page.

-Similarly, a physical address is composed of a Physical Frame Number (PFN) and a Frame Offset (d).The key insight is that the offset is never translated; the location of a byte within a page is the same as its location within the frame that holds that page.
+Similarly, a physical address is composed of a Physical Frame Number and a Frame Offset The key insight is that the offset is never translated; the location of a byte within a page is the same as its location within the frame that holds that page.
 Therefore, the offset bits from the logical address are carried over directly to the physical address.

 #### The MMU